anhility/BestInSlotRedux/README.md

-# Fork of the abandoned BestInSlot AddOn.
+# A fork of the abandoned BestInSlot AddOn.
-# This is __not__ ready for public release yet!
-Project is under construction.

 ***